 parkrun organise free, weekly, 5km timed runs around the world.
 Worsley Woods parkrun is held off Parrin Lane in Monton at 9am every Saturday.

 Salford junior parkrun is a 2k run for juniors only (four to 14 year olds) held every Sunday at 9am in Buile Hill Park

 Plans are afoot to set up a new parkrun event at Peel Park on The Crescent with the first run planned for mid-November.
 The organisers are looking for volunteers to help this new event get off the ground.
 If you are interested please contact email@example.com or join the Peel Park parkrun Facebook group.

 There are a number of local walking groups including Worsley Walkers and Manchester and Salford Ramblers who offer varied walks in the local area.
-The Ramblers also help to maintain footpaths in Salford are would welcome volunteers to help them.
+The Ramblers also help to maintain footpaths in Salford.

 The Ramblers have created the Salford Trail, a 50 mile self-guided leisure walking trail around Salford.
 The Trail has been divided into sections, each accessible by public transport.
 There is a leaflet for each section describing the route and giving the transport options.

 There are also plans for a GM Ringway; a long-distance walking route for Greater Manchester.
 Passing through the beautiful countryside and green spaces of our varied region, each of the 18 stages is designed to be accessed by public transport.

 Transport for Greater Manchester (TfGM) have produced ten district cycle maps which together cover the whole of Greater Manchester.
 Copies of the maps can be ordered from the TfGM website.